 Variations to the recipe

 I love the simplicity of this bread and how it keeps the focus on the apple and cinnamon flavor.
-But, you can also add some chopped walnuts or pecans, raisins, cranberries or other spices like nutmeg and cardamom within the batter.
-Or, you can go completely bananas and add chocolate chips.
+But, you can also add more ingredients to it and personalize your loaf!
+Here are a few ideas:

 Garnishing your vegan apple cinnamon bread